Is WordPress Site Hacked Redirecting to Another Site?

 Another factor malicious redirects are so, well, malicious is that they come in such a wide variety of flavours.
 Here are some of the things that might happen to a website visitor:

-How to Prevent Malicious Redirects in the Future
+How to Prevent WordPress Malicious Redirect in the Future?

 Prevention is easier than cure, as the old adage goes.
 The explanation for this is that once a disease (in this case, malware) has taken root, it spreads rapidly and viciously through its host.
 The longer a website is corrupted, the more data is stolen, the more users are targeted, and the owner—you—ends up losing more money.